Skip to content

 On top of that, AI models aren't static.
 Their performance can degrade as they encounter new, real-world data that differs from their training set—a problem known as model drift.
 An AI that works perfectly on day one can slowly become less accurate over time, leading to subtle errors that can go unnoticed for months.
 Traditional monitoring tools might tell you if the system is online, but they often can't detect these gradual declines in quality or spot hidden biases in the model's outputs.
 These unique challenges are why a simple "up" or "down" status isn't enough; you need a deeper view into the system's health.

-Why your AI needs observability
+Why observability is non-negotiable for your AI

 If you’ve ever tried to figure out why an AI model gave a strange or incorrect answer, you already understand the challenge.
 AI systems aren't like traditional software.
 Their decision-making processes can be opaque, and their performance can degrade silently over time due to data drift or unexpected user inputs.
 Standard monitoring might tell you that your system is online, but it won't tell you why its predictions are becoming less accurate or biased.